Sophie Germain Prime Project

 • GET /sophie-germain/get - Queries the database.
 Always returns a comma-separated pair of numbers where the first one is the ID, and the second one is the prime number.
 The optional parameter id allows retreiving a prime number by its ID; by default a random prime number that satisfies the criteria is returned.
 The parameters min_bits and max_bits specify the requested size of the prime number.
 Additional constraints may be placed using the flags safe and blum - by setting them to true.
 The date of submission can be constrained via start_date and end_date (UTC UNIX timestamps). submitter allows filtering by a specific submitter handle.

 Abuse of the API will result in a permanent ban of the IP address from the service.
+The website runs on a dual-core ARM server, so please be patient.

 Submit a Prime Number